 CPUSA is well known by the CBP agents that operate this roadblock along with their enablers in the Pima County Sheriff’s Dept. Indeed, the deputy who arrested CPUSA on April 2017 was kind enough to admit to knowing who CPUSA was along with being familiar with his website and videos:

-Defending against trumped up charges and trying to hold government agents accountable for their actions is an expensive endeavour – both in time and resources.
+Defending against trumped up charges and trying to hold government agents accountable for their actions is an expensive endeavour.
 Please consider spreading the word regarding these types of abuses and/or donating to assist with legal expenses.

 Thank you for your time and consideration.